hjwp/Test-Driven-Django-Tutorial/README.rst

 full of debugging information like this, to help you figure out what went wrong.

-When your application is ready to show to real users, you'll want to set ``DEBUG = False`` in your settings.py, because you don't want your users seeing that sort of information (Django can email it to you instead).
+When your application is ready to show to real users, you'll want to set ``DEBUG = False`` in your ``settings.py``, because you don't want your users seeing that sort of information (Django can email it to you instead).
 In the meantime, it's very useful!

-Django is telling us it can't find a database table called ``poll_poll``.
+So, Django is telling us it can't find a database table called ``poll_poll``.

 Django names tables using the convention ``appname_lowercasemodelname``, so this is the table for our Poll object, and we haven't told Django to create it